Buzz Aldrin: Aerospace Research Pilot School

 Aldrin hoped to become Commandant of Cadets at the United States Air Force Academy, but the job went to his West Point classmate Hoyt S. Vandenberg Jr. Aldrin was made Commandant of the USAF Aerospace Research Pilot School at Edwards Air Force Base, California.
 Aldrin had neither managerial nor test pilot experience, but a third of the training curriculum was devoted to astronaut training and students flew a modified F-104 Starfighter to the edge of space.
 Fellow Group 3 astronaut and moonwalker Alan Bean considered him well qualified for the job.

 Aldrin did not get along well with his superior, Brigadier General Robert M. White, who had earned his USAF astronaut wings flying the X-15.
 Aldrin's celebrity status led people to defer to him more than the higher-ranking general.
 There were two crashes at Edwards, of an A-7 Corsair II and a T-33.
 No people died, but the aircraft were destroyed and the accidents were attributed to insufficient supervision, which placed the blame on Aldrin.
 What he had hoped would be an enjoyable job became a highly stressful one.

 Aldrin went to see the base surgeon.
 In addition to signs of depression, he experienced neck and shoulder pains, and hoped that the latter might explain the former.
 He was hospitalized for depression at Wilford Hall Medical Center for four weeks.
 His mother had committed suicide in May 1968, and he was plagued with guilt that his fame after Gemini 12 had contributed.
 His mother's father had also committed suicide, and he believed he inherited depression from them.
 At the time there was great stigma related to mental illness and he was aware that it could not only be career-ending, but could result in his being ostracized socially.

-In February 1972, General George S. Brown paid a visit to Edwards and informed Aldrin that the USAF Aerospace Research Pilot School was being renamed the USAF Test Pilot School and the astronaut training was being dropped.
+In February 1972, General George S. Brown visited Edwards and informed Aldrin that the USAF Aerospace Research Pilot School was being renamed the USAF Test Pilot School and the astronaut training was being dropped.
 With the Apollo program winding down, and Air Force budgets being cut, the Air Force's interest in space diminished.
 Aldrin elected to retire as a colonel on March 1, 1972, after 21 years of service.
 His father and General Jimmy Doolittle, a close friend of his father, attended the formal retirement ceremony.